-The beef herd consists of Angus and Simmental cows crossed with Lincoln Red, Simmental and Shorthorn bulls, producing single suckled calves.
-The sheep flock consists of Masham ewes crossed with Suffolk rams, producing lamb for the prime market.
-The small pig enterprise is based on the Gloucester Old Spot and Large White breeds crossed to get the best of each breed.
+The beef herd are Angus and Simmental cows crossed with Lincoln Red, Simmental and Shorthorn bulls, producing single suckled calves.
+The sheep are Masham ewes crossed with Suffolk rams.
+They farm Gloucester Old Spot crossed with Large White pigs.

-All animals are slaughtered locally and butchered in an on farm butchery by their own master butcher Stephen.
-All the beef is hung on the bone in the traditional manner for 21 - 28 days
+All animals are slaughtered locally and butchered in the on farm butchery by their own master butcher Stephen.
+All the beef is hung on the bone in the traditional manner for 21 - 28 days.